How to Eat Vegan During the Holidays

 Here are a few tricks that are applicable for most meals, and especially during the holiday season!

 1. Almost Everything is Adaptable: Recipe call for egg?
 Use a flax egg.
 Milk?
-Try soy.
+Make your own cashew or almond.
 Butter?
 Vegan butter.
 I'm still preparing the usual mashed potatoes, sweet potato casserole, carrots and more, but just swapping in alternatives for the animal-based products.

 2. Beware of Boxes: There's hidden dairy and eggs in a good amount of packaged products and meal kits, but making your own stuffing or mashed potatoes from scratch will not only taste better, but be free of preservatives and can be seasoned to your liking.